Cantor sets in higher dimension I: Criterion for stable intersections: Convergent geometries

 In further sections we will use this theorem to obtain infinitesimal properties of regular Cantor sets.
 Using $\cC^0$-convergence in this theorem one can deduce the following control of shape property. \begin{corollary}[Control of shape] Let $C,\rho>0$ and $\mu',\mu,\alpha\in (0,1)$ and $\kappa\geq 1$ be real numbers.
 Then there exist $\xi_0 > 0$ and $\eta_1 > 1>\eta_2$ such that for every sequence $\{f_i\}_{i\in \N}$ in $\diffloc{1+\alpha}(\R^d)$ satisfying (H0)-(H3), $\xi \in (0, \xi_0]$ and $n \in \mathbb{N}$,

 where $L_{n}:= Df^n(0)$ is the derivative of $f^n$ at $0$. \end{corollary}

-\begin{remark} This corollary yields the control of shape property in \cite{FNR-AiM}.
-Indeed, \cite[Theorem 4.5]{FNR-AiM} assumes quasi-conformality of the sequence $\{f^n\}_{n\in \N}$ at the origin, which implies our assumptions (H3) and (H3$'$) for the sequence $\{g_n\}_{n\in \N}$, where $g_n : = f_{nk}\circ \cdots \circ f_{nk-k+1}$ for a sufficiently large integer $k$. \end{remark}
+\begin{remark} This corollary extends the ``control of shape'' in \cite[Theorem 4.5]{FNR-AiM}, where the authors assume quasi-conformality of the sequence $\{f^n\}_{n\in \N}$ at the origin.
+Indeed, their quasi-conformality assumption implies our assumptions (H3) and (H3$'$) for the sequence $\{g_n\}_{n\in \N}$, where $g_n : = f_{nk}\circ \cdots \circ f_{nk-k+1}$ for a sufficiently large integer $k$. \end{remark}

 \begin{remark} The condition (H2) is always satisfied in the study of the geometry of regular Cantor sets.
 However, within the proof of Theorem \ref{thm: convergence of geometries} it turns out that we could consider the following more general condition (H2$'$) instead of (H2): \begin{itemize} \item[(H2$'$)] there is a sequence of numbers $\{\mu'_n\}_{n=1}^{\infty}$ in $(0,1)$ with $\lim_{n\to \infty}\frac{1}{n}\ln \mu'_n=0$ such that for all $n\in \N$ and any $y\in B_{\rho}(0)$, $\mu'_n<\|Dh_n(y)\|_{\textit{op}} <\mu $. \end{itemize} \end{remark} \begin{proof}[Proof of Theorem \ref{thm: convergence of geometries}] Let $r_n$ be the diameter of $U_n$, where $U_n: =f^n\left(B_{\rho}(0)\right)$ for $n\in \N$ and $U_0:= B_{\rho}(0)$.
 Since $f_n$ is a contracting map with uniform contraction rate $\mu<1$ on $U_{n-1}$, we have $\diam(U_n)\leq \mu \cdot \diam(U_{n-1})$.
 Therefore, $r_n \leq \rho\cdot \mu^n$.
 Let $A_k = Df_k(0)$, then $Df^n(0) = A_n \circ A_{n-1}\circ \cdots \circ A_1.$ We can define